congnghiakhiem/face-match-rest-api/README.md

 ## Media Types

 Currently, `jpeg, png and tiff` images are supported by the API.
-The image can be passed as url or uploaded.

 ## Sample Code